This week, the in-demand job is Heating, Refrigeration and Air Conditioning Mechanics, who are also licensed Gas fitters.

-First, you have to get your gas fitters licence, and often do your apprenticeship, take co-op or training early in school if you can.
+First, you have to get your gas fitters license, and often do your apprenticeship, take co-op or training early in school if you can.
 My goal for my boy, is for him to get into service.
 Service is becoming all about technology and computers- and he’s already got that advantage by knowing about all that.
-He’s got his gas fitters licence, his G2 licence, then he’ll get into service and repairs.
+He’s got his gas fitters license, his G2 license, then he’ll get into service and repairs.

 If there’s a problem with it, the computer will tell him what’s wrong, and he’s going to know how to fix it.

-Can you share a story about one of your FAVOuRITE experience on the job?
+Can you share a story about one of your favourite experiences on the job?

 I did a job a couple weeks back, they had another system put in -I’m not going to mention which one- and they just weren’t happy it the work.
 There were some issues and they guy ended up sending it back and going with our company.
 I went in there and did it all up, and when I was done the lady gave me a really big hug.
 She was just so happy we cared, and we did a good job.
 It’s so important to do it right.
 These quality items aren’t cheap, so if you don’t do it right, the customer has every right to be unhappy.
 They want someone who they can trust and will do the job right.